Blue-Wall-Group/BlueWallGroup-wiki-archive/Home.md

 ## Stakeholders & Objectives
 **The team:** To grow in effectiveness and familiarity in software engineering processes and practices.

 **Individual team members:**  Transition from students to professional software engineers.
 And contribute the community of an HFOSS project in a positive way.

-**Dr. Jody Paul:** \<PROBABLY ABOUT PROCESS AND QUALITY ASK HIM AND FINALIZE THIS\>

 **Future contributors joining the project:** Obtain a project that includes quality documentation and onboarding materials that make it easy to join the project and start contributing quickly.